SilasNiewierra/portfolio/places.md

   headline: Places
   slug: places
   content: Places was born out of the idea to explore your neighborhood but with a
     specific goal.
-Imagine the following “You just studied for 4 hours and would like to take a 60-min break.
-You would like to go outside to catch some fresh air but you’re not the type of person which just walks in a circle“.
+Imagine the following "You just studied for 4 hours and would like to take a 60-min break.
+You would like to go outside to catch some fresh air but you’re not the type of person which just walks in a circle".
 That’s where <span class="hiddenGrammarError">Places</span> <span class="hiddenGrammarError">comes</span>
     into the picture.
 You open the app and <span class="hiddenGrammarError">Places</span>
     shows you beautiful spots in your area within an adjustable radius.
 Since you